 In the lower levels (PC1 and PC2), students take classes in Writing, Reading, and Listening & Speaking.
-In the higher levels (PC3 and PC4), students take classes in Integrated Skills, Writing Enrichment and Academic Reading for Research Skills.
-In addition, Refresher or Intensive Mathematics is taught in level PC2 - PC4.
+In the higher levels (PC3 and PC4), students take classes in Integrated Skills , Writing Enrichment and Academic Reading for Research Skills.
+In addition, Mathematics is taught in level PC2 - PC4.